BloomTech-Labs/CS10-car-reviews/backend/README.md

 ### reviewsRouter
 #### General Notes:
-- Handles all requests to create, remove, update, and delete a review.
+- Handles all requests to create, update, and delete a review.
 - Also handles requests to retrieve review data according to the parameters received.
 - ReviewsRouter includes a provision for the functionality of the front-end review search feature.